hamzasiyam/Broken-Link-Recovery/README.md

 - **Detailed Analysis Report:** Includes a table listing all snapshots with date and time details.

 ## License
-This project is licensed under the MIT License.
+This project is not licensed yet

 ## Acknowledgements
 - Uses the `waybackpack` tool for fetching snapshots.